dillonwelch/Game-Maker---AverEnum/README.md

 Game-Maker---AverEnum
 =====================
 This is my GitHub repo for the game AverEnum, created for an independent study class under Dr. Christian Duncan in May 2012 at Louisiana Tech University, Ruston, Louisiana.
 It is a real-time RPG with heavy influences from games like Avernum by Spiderweb Software (hence the name AverEnum, or Avernum Enumeration).
+See http://spiderwebsoftware.com/.

 File Directory: